microsoft/covid-vaccine-bot/policies.md

 | info | [Guam Department of Public Health and Social Services, Division of Public Health](https://dphss.guam.gov/) |

-## Guam Active Phase (1a)
+## Guam Active Phase (16_and_older)

-* Are you a healthcare worker?
-* Are you a long term care resident or work in a long term care facility?
-* Are you age 50+?
+* Are you age 16+?
-* Are you as an essential frontline worker?
-This includes first responders; corrections officers; and workers in the food and agricultural sector, USPS, manufacturing, grocery stores, public transit, education, or child care.
-* Are you an essential worker outside of healthcare?
-* Are you a healthcare worker with direct patient contact?
+	* Minors may only receive the Pfizer-BioNTech COVID-19 vaccine as the Moderna and Johnson & Johnson/Janssen (J&J/Janssen) vaccines are not recommended for individuals below the age of 18.
+Minors must be accompanied by a parent or legal guardian and provide government-issued identification to validate age.

+Upon arrival at vaccination events, individuals 60 years and older may be sent to the front of the line.

 ## Guam Regions